|

 You also can question the amount of money Stokes is said to have inherited from his father's estate.
 The amount given in these obituaries is $11 million, but several years earlier the figure commonly used was only $1 million, and even that was obtained after – you guessed it – a lawsuit started by W. E. D. Stokes, the youngest of four sons, against his brother, Anson Phelps Stokes, whom W. E. D. accused of trying to force him out of the family business.
 Whatever, even $1 million was a lot of money in those days.

 There is a wonderful 2005 New York Magazine story about Stokes and the Hotel Ansonia, written by Steven Gaines.
 However, I've come to disagree with one line in that story – "In fact, Stokes was 'the all-time black sheep' of his prominent family."
-Stokes was a bad guy, no doubt, but the title of family black sheep probably should be bestowed on his cousin, Edward S. Stokes, a convicted murderer who later engaged in a long and bitter feud with W. E. D. But that's a story for another page.
+Stokes was a bad guy, no doubt, but the title of family black sheep probably should be bestowed on his cousin, Edward S. Stokes, a convicted murderer who later engaged in a long and bitter feud with W. E. D., whose brother, Tom, was no prize either.

 New York Times, May 19, 1926